giscafer/ngx-form-builder/README.md

 ## Usage

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:8888/`.

 ## Related